mmaevani/mmaevani/README.md

-## Hi there 👋
+## Hi there 👋, welcome

+Hello there, I am Mickael.
+I am from Madagascar and I am currently a student in 42 school Antananarivo.

+I am passionated with cybersecurity and AI .
+Later on I would like to be a Security Architect of a big company.
+I am also interested in becoming an entrepreuneur .

 <!--
 **mmaevani/mmaevani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...